 “That will help those who are extremely burdened by that now,” Imboden said, “liberating that burden, allowing them to build assets and hopefully form wealth.”

 Marginalized communities, including people of color, seniors and low-income borrowers, are most affected by debt, according to Emy Takinami, policy and community organizing director at Zero Debt Massachusetts.

 Canceling student loan debt would help address racial inequities and allow student loan borrowers to participate in the economy, Adam Minsky, a lawyer specializing in student loans, wrote in an email.
 Student borrowers often delay retirement savings and home purchases, he added.

 “But, student loan forgiveness alone is unlikely to address long-term problems in higher education,” Minsky wrote, “including the high cost of college and withdrawal of public financing.”

 Some have called Biden’s plan unfair to those who already paid their debts, but Takinami said this does not negate the president-elect’s moral responsibility to push for loans to be canceled.

 “There’s nothing moral or reasonable about letting more people suffer just because others have already suffered,” Takinami said.

-Biden plans to forgive $10,000 in loan debt for every year a borrower works in public service, for up to five years, according to his campaign website.
+Biden plans to forgive $10,000 in emergency personal loan debt for every year a borrower works in public service, for up to five years, according to his campaign website.